SpaceX launches Air Force’s best GPS yet, ends banner year

 CAPE CANAVERAL, Fla.
 (AP) — SpaceX has launched the U.S. Air Force’s most powerful GPS satellite ever built.

-A Falcon 9 rocket blasted off from Cape Canaveral, Florida, on Sunday, hoisting the satellite toward orbit.
+A Falcon 9 rocket blasted off from Cape Canaveral, Florida, on Sunday, hoisting the satellite into orbit.

 The satellite was supposed to soar Tuesday but rocket concerns and then weather delayed the flight.